Lucent Technologies: History

 Under Fiorina, the company added 22,000 jobs and revenues seemed to grow from USD19 billion to USD38 billion.
 However, the real cause of Lucent spurring sales under Fiorina was by lending money to their own customers.
 According to Fortune magazine, "In a neat bit of accounting magic, money from the loans began to appear on Lucent's income statement as new revenue while the dicey debt got stashed on its balance sheet as an allegedly solid asset".
 Lucent's stock price grew 10-fold.

 In 1997, Lucent acquired Milpitas-based voicemail market leader Octel Communications Corporation for $1.8 billion, a move which immediately rendered the Business Systems Group profitable.
 The same year, Lucent acquired Livingston Enterprises Inc. for $650 million in stock.
-Livingston was known most for the creation of the RADIUS protocol and their PortMaster product that was used widely by dial-up internet service providers.
+Livingston was known most for the creation of the RADIUS protocol and its PortMaster product that was used widely by dial-up internet service providers.
 In 1999, Lucent acquired Ascend Communications, an Alameda, California–based manufacturer of communications equipment for US$20 billion.
 Lucent held discussions to acquire Juniper Networks but decided instead to buy Nexabit Networks.